 Mash the potatoes just the same as described using the coconut cream, but then add a splash of maple syrup and a sprinkle of cinnamon.
 You could also serve topped with roasted pecans or walnuts for a festive holiday look.

-Cooking tips
+💡 Cooking tips

-Serving suggestion and toppings
+🍴 Serving suggestions and toppings

 Store the leftovers in the fridge for up to 5 days.
-They tend to firm up while resting in the fridge and can easily dry up, so be sure to keep them in an air-tight container.
-Also, if you have extra coconut cream left, then store it in the fridge in a small container too so you can add some more when reheating to recreate a super creamy texture.
+They tend to firm up while resting in the fridge and can easily dry up, so be sure to keep them in an airtight container.

 This will depend on how smooth vs textured you want the consistency to be.
 I love extra smooth, so I always peel them, but keep some of the peel if you want a coarse texture.

 Yes!
-Transfer to an air-tight container and keep in the freezer for a quick last minute side dish.
+Transfer to an air-tight container and keep in the freezer for a quick last-minute side dish.
 Best to thaw in the fridge overnight before reheating.

 To reheat, I like to add an extra splash extra of coconut milk (or regular plant milk) and mix vigorously to soften the mashed potatoes.
 Then, you can use the microwave (30 seconds, stir, 30 more seconds, repeat until done).
 Can also use the stove to reheat.

 You will need a milky ingredient to cream and fluff the potatoes.
-I love coconut milk for their flavor and creamy consistency, but feel free to use any plant milk as long as it is unflavored and unsweetened.
+I love coconut milk for its flavor and creamy consistency, but feel free to use any plant milk as long as it is unflavored and unsweetened.

-Other sweet potato recipes you might like
+🌱 Other vegan sweet potato recipes you might like

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.